ahmadabdelhalim/url_shortener/README.md

 # UrlShortener
 Url Shortener is a Rails Engine Gem that provides the ability to shorten urls.
-The gem will generate a migration file and will provide the main functionality for creating short urls and interpreting them as well.
+The gem will generate a migration file and will provide an ActiveRecord model with the functionality to create short urls and interpreting them as well.

 ## Installation
 Add this line to your application's Gemfile: